 When I first asked Christ into my life 34 years ago and began worshiping as a Protestant, I really sought to be something significant, like an arm, or an aorta.
 What I found was that no one deemed me as important as I wanted to feel; thus I settled into my place as simply greeting at the church door once a month and cleaning up after communion which meant I dumped the bread and wine into the sewer–the act of which led me into The Roman Catholic Church.
 So through the years I decided my place in His Body was simply being a “toenail.”
 Yes, I was a lowly toenail, hidden away in a smelly left shoe.
 I had no real worth in the organization of His Body and His Bride, the Church.

 Then a change of thought occurred when I went on a backpacking trip with my husband two summers ago.
 We climbed five miles straight up, packs and all, into the rugged Olympic Mountains in WA.
 Since I hadn’t hiked like this in 30 years, I had forgotten TWO important aspects of hiking.
 Your shoes should be one size too big, and when you come downhill, tighten the boots versus loosening them.
 So from that two-day trek came a swollen, blackened, left, big-toenail.
 Finally, after a few weeks, it painfully fell off, and a new one started underneath it.
 That new toenail took about a year to be normal.

-So the moral to this “Toenail Theology” story is: maybe you feel like a toenail within your Catholic church.
-Maybe you feel that you have no value and no one really notices whether you are here or not.
+So the moral to this “Toenail Theology” story is: maybe you feel like a toenail within your Catholic Church.
+Maybe you feel that you have no value and no one really notices whether you are there or not.
 Maybe you are wrong!!
 Do you realize what a pain in the foot it is to NOT have a toenail?
 God needs you here even if it is to smile at someone else during The Sign of Peace.
-You are part of His Body–The Church–The Holy Roman Catholic Church.
+You are part of His Body–The Church–The Holy Roman Catholic and Apostolic Church.
 Rejoice toenail; we need you desperately.